Travel guide

 This is the million-dollar question, and the answer depends on how you use your phone.
 But based on the experience of thousands of travelers, for a typical 10-day trip to Norway, between 6 and 8 GB is the sweet spot.
 I'll explain why.

 Google Maps and navigation apps are your biggest data consumers in Norway.
-If you're renting a car (which is the best way to explore the country), you'll use maps constantly.
+If you're renting a car (which is the best way to explore the country), you'll be using maps constantly.
 Google Maps consumes approximately 5-10 MB per hour of active navigation.
-If you calculate about 3-4 hours of daily navigation for 10 days, we're talking about 200-400 MB just for maps.
-It's not a lot, but it adds up.
+If you estimate 3-4 hours of daily navigation for 10 days, we're talking about 200-400 MB just for maps.
+It's not much, but it adds up.

 WhatsApp and video calls also count.
-A 10-minute video call consumes about 30-40 MB.
-If you make one video call a day to show your family those incredible landscapes, that's another 300-400 MB in total.
+A 10-minute video call consumes around 30-40 MB.
+If you make a daily video call to show your family those incredible landscapes, that's another 300-400 MB in total.
 Text messages and audio are practically irrelevant in terms of consumption.

-General searches, checking schedules, booking restaurants, reading travel blogs, checking the weather: all of this adds up.
-Calculate about 100-200 MB daily for general internet use.
+General searches, checking schedules, booking restaurants, reading travel blogs, checking the weather: all this adds up.
+Estimate about 100-200 MB daily for general internet use.
 In 10 days, that's an additional 1-2 GB.

 A trick I always recommend: activate your phone's data counter from day 1.
-This way you can monitor your real consumption and adjust your habits if you see you're overdoing it.
-Most eSIMs allow you to top up data if you run out, but it's cheaper to buy the right package from the start.
+This way you can monitor your actual consumption and adjust your habits if you see that you're going over.
+Most eSIMs allow you to top up data if you run short, but it's cheaper to buy the right package from the start.

 Activating your eSIM for Norway is easier than it seems, even if you've never used one before.
-The entire process takes about 5-10 minutes, and you can do it from the comfort of your home before you travel.
+The entire process takes about 5-10 minutes, and you can do it from the comfort of your home before traveling.
 I'll guide you step by step.

 First, make sure your phone is eSIM compatible.
 Most iPhones from XR onwards are, as are Samsung Galaxy S20 or later, Google Pixel 3 and above, and many recent Huawei, Xiaomi, and Motorola models.
 In your phone's settings, look for "Add cellular plan" or "eSIM": if the option appears, you're ready.
 If you're not sure, check with your manufacturer.

 Once you purchase your eSIM plan from PuraSim, you'll receive an email with a QR code and detailed instructions.
-Here's the important part: you can install the eSIM profile before you travel, but it won't activate until you arrive in Norway.
-This is perfect because it saves you the stress of setting everything up at the airport when you're tired from traveling.
+Here's the important part: you can install the eSIM profile before traveling, but it won't activate until you arrive in Norway.
+This is perfect because it avoids the stress of setting everything up at the airport with travel fatigue.

-A crucial step many people forget: deactivate data roaming on your physical SIM.
+A crucial step that many forget: disable data roaming on your physical SIM.
 Go to your primary line's settings and make sure "Data Roaming" is off.
 This prevents accidental charges from your usual operator.
-Leave voice roaming activated if you want to receive calls (though you'll be charged for receiving them), or better yet, use WhatsApp to communicate.
+Leave voice roaming on if you want to receive calls (though you'll be charged for receiving them), or better yet, use WhatsApp to communicate.

 When you arrive in Norway, simply turn on your phone and activate mobile data on the eSIM.
-Within 1-2 minutes, you should see the signal bars with the Norwegian operator's name (generally Telenor or Telia).
+Within 1-2 minutes, you should see the signal bars with the name of the Norwegian operator (usually Telenor or Telia).
 If it doesn't connect automatically, go to Settings > Cellular > Options > Data Network and manually select the operator.
 In 99% of cases, the connection is automatic.

-One last tip: do a quick test at the airport before you leave.
-Open your browser, search for something on Google, send a WhatsApp message.
-Confirming that everything works will give you peace of mind for the rest of your trip.
-If there are any problems, there's free WiFi at Oslo airport where you can contact your eSIM provider's support.
+One last tip: do a quick test at the airport before leaving.
+Open the browser, search for something on Google, send a message via WhatsApp.
+Confirming that everything works gives you peace of mind for the rest of the trip.
+If there are any problems, Oslo Airport has free WiFi where you can contact your eSIM provider's support.

 Traditional roaming vs. eSIM: cost comparison

 Now comes the part where the difference in your pocket really shows.
-Let's compare what it would cost you to use your usual operator's roaming versus getting an eSIM for a 10-day trip to Norway.
-The numbers are telling.
+Let's compare what it would cost you to use your usual operator's roaming versus contracting an eSIM for a 10-day trip to Norway.
+The numbers are revealing.

 If you're from Mexico, operators like Telcel charge approximately 12-15 USD per day for roaming in Norway.
 For 10 days, we're talking about 120-150 USD.
 Movistar Mexico has similar plans, around 10-12 USD daily.
-AT&T Mexico offers roaming packages that range from 100-130 USD for 10 days.
+AT&T Mexico offers roaming packages that cost around 100-130 USD for 10 days.
 And this is only for limited data, generally 1-2 GB daily with reduced speed after a certain limit.

 From Argentina, operators like Personal and Movistar charge between 8-12 USD per day in Norway.
 Claro Argentina has similar rates.
 In 10 days, that's easily 80-120 USD.
 And beware: these prices are usually for very limited data packages, sometimes only 500 MB or 1 GB per day, which is insufficient if you use maps intensively.